Introduction

 serve()

-Creating the gRPC Client
+Step 3: Creating a gRPC Client

 Pythonimport grpc